laichunx/E06b-Tiles/README.md

 # E06b-Tiles
+# Description
+# In this assignment we praticed how to create a 2D game with the Tiled Map Editor.
+# In Tiled Map Editor, we can create layers and put tiles on it.
+# Also, we can import external tiles into the application to create more interesting map.

 Playing with the Tiled Map Editor

 This is an opportunity for you to experiment with using the Tiled Map Editor to build a 2D platformer.